Relative impacts of different grade-scales on student success in introductory physics: Conclusions

 RQ2) Although the average course grades under the two scales are close, the width of the distribution is much larger under percent grading.
 This led to many more students receiving failing course grades when the percent scale is used as compared to the 4-point scale.
 We found that the odds of failing is over 5 times higher under percent scale grading, $P<0.001$.
 The overall fail rate varies by instructor and by individual class for the percent scale with an average fail rate of about 8\%.
 Nevertheless, \textbf{each} instructor who used both scales at various times failed, overall, at least four times as many students under the percent scale.

-RQ3) Instructors tend to give out more ``F'' grades on individual exam items when using the percent scale than when using the 4-point scale ( 13\% to 14\% of the entire grade weight was shifted down into the F-region under percent grading, effect size = 1.3).
+RQ3) Instructors tend to give out more ``F'' grades on individual exam items when using the percent scale than when using the 4-point scale (13\% to 14\% of the entire grade weight was shifted down into the F-region under percent grading, effect size = 1.3).
 We have not seen this sort of effect reported in the literature.
 However, the number of extra F's is not found to be the main contributor to the higher course fail rate under percent scales.
 Rather, the extra ``effective weight'' of these low F's in the averaging process is the main contributor.
 The grade scale is more important in determining the fail rate than the instructor.

 RQ4) The percent scale has a much more variable fail rate when compared to the 4-point scale.
 The class-to-class variation of the fail rate under percent grading is over seven times higher than under 4-point scale grading even though the variation in the students was negligible.

-RQ5) The two grade-aggregating methods, mean and median, gave results more consistent with each other under 4-point scales than under percent scales.
-Under percent scale grading 88\% of students had unweighted average grades lower than their unweighted median grade and 12\% had higher averages.
-Conversely, for 4-point scales 56\% of students had lower unweighted averages than unweighted means and 44\% had higher averages.
-In addition to the systematically lower averages under percent grading, the distribution of average grades for any particular median grade was about twice as large under percent grading as under 4-point grading.
+We show that a larger variation under percent grading seems to be independent of any floor effect in Fig. \ref{Fig5}.